mtumilowicz/angularjs-weather-forecast/README.md

 * customers.html <- /customers -> customersController
 * relies on ngRoute module
 * configured using $routeProvider
+* specifies route - what should I do when I see particular thing in hash (pattern)
 ### configuration
 ```
 var app = angular.module('customersApp', ['ngRoute']);